(1914 - 1994)

 The checked pattern on his shirt reminds his fans of the sponsorship of Shredded Ralston.

 Date estimated in the mid to late 40's (after The Ranch Boys broke up).

 In the spring of 1938, Jack Ross, the leader of the Ranch Boys, suggested that they ride from Los Angeles to Chicago to New York - this time on horseback.
 The other two agreed and they submitted the idea to the sponsor of the National Barn Dance, Miles Laboratories (Alka-Seltzer), who also agreed.
 They planned the ride as a publicity stunt and the event was well publicized.
 Starting on May 10, 1938, They rode along the highways on horseback.
 They were preceded by the supply truck, which carried three spare horses, and set up camp.

 Bessie, Ken's mother, beside the Ranch Boys' relief truck

-Ken with his Aunt Georgia, who was very close to him and whom he regarded as a sister.
+Ken with his cousin, Georgia, who was very close to him and whom he regarded as a sister.